Dispader/fourteen-two/README.md

 # Fourteen-Two

-A cloud-based Ultimate Pool League scoring application.
+The core libraries for a cloud-based Ultimate Pool League scoring application.

 ## quickstart